hewking/hewking/README.md

-### Hi, I'm hawking 👋
+### Hi, I'm jianhao👋
-I am a junior full-stack programmer, software developer/architect with a passion for simplicity, innovation, scalability, craftsmanship, and agile development.
+I am a full-stack programmer, software developer/architect with a passion for simplicity, innovation, scalability, craftsmanship, and agile development.

 <!--
 **hewking/hewking** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.